Lokring Technology

 (ESP), and possesses a metal to metal leak-free seal that compresses or swages the pipe/tube wall.

-The company is prominent in the Shipbuilding, Submarine (Marine), Oil & Gas (Upstream and Downstream), and Nuclear Generation Industries, but also caters to other markets such as Steel, Pharmaceutical, Medical Gas, Railroad, and many more.

 Company history

 The Lokring Joint was originally invented to replace the Apollo Joint in the Apollo I: Saturn Mission in 1968.
 In 1988, Robert Benson, Lucien Ruby, and Chris Dietemann formed Lokring Technology.
 By 1989, Lokring had completed its first full year of operations successfully.
 By 1994, Lokring was listed in the top 500 rising companies on Inc.com.
 Wabtec Corporation (formerly a George Westinghouse company) purchased Lokring Technology in 1998 and moved the plant to Burlington, Ontario.
 In 2002, Lokring Technology was purchased by William Lennon, a fluid system component entrepreneur and venture capitalist.

 Technology

 Lokring patented connectors do not use elastomeric or rubber seals, O-rings, or gaskets.
 The Lokring patented connectors create their seal by shaping the pipe wall first elastically and then plastically with the connector.
 The connectors, based on helium testing, have a volatile organic compound emission rate that is no greater than 2.4*10-12 kilograms per hour or 4.6*10-8 pounds per year.

 The technology works like this: during a piping installation, the axial movement of the Lokring driver over the fitting body swages the body onto the pipe surface, compressing the pipe wall first elastically and then plastically.
 When the pipe wall resists this swaging action, it generates high unit compressive loads at the contact points.
 These contact stresses are high enough to plastically yield the pipe surface under the multiple sealing lands, forming a 360-degree circumferential, permanent, metal-to-metal seal between the pipe and fitting body.
 Finally, the installation process causes the Lokring driver to grow slightly in diameter — an "elastic strain" — so that it exerts an elastic, radial preload on the metallic seals.
 This secures the fitting for the life of the connection.